kimtth/autogen-quant-invest-agent/README.md

 ### Overview

-💸Agent-based stock analysis and investment strategy application using 🎰AutoGen framework, focusing on MSFT stock.
+💸Agent-based stock analysis and investment strategy application using 🎰AutoGen framework.

-- Review historical stock performance of Microsoft from the past 10-20 years.
+- Review and backtest the historical stock performance for a specific ticker and date range.
-- Identify patterns and trends.
 - Autogen Agents for finding the best timing to invest.
   - [Documentation](https://microsoft.github.io/autogen/)
   - [Tutorial](https://microsoft.github.io/autogen/docs/Examples)